Indo–Pakistani air war of 1971

-The Indo-Pakistani air war of 1971 was the aerial conflict fought between the Indian Air Force (IAF) and the Pakistan Air Force (PAF) during the Indo-Pakistani War of 1971.
+The India–Pakistan air war of 1971 was the aerial conflict fought between the Indian Air Force (IAF) and the Pakistan Air Force (PAF) during the India–Pakistan war of 1971.
 This air war was waged on both the Western Front (India and West Pakistan) and the Eastern Front (India and East Pakistan).
 The air engagements played a vital role in shaping the war's outcome and demonstrated significant advancements in aerial warfare tactics.